THE WRITERS POST - Contents Page

 · Vietnamese Poets and Writers Abroad

 Factual biographical information on Vietnamese Poets and Writers living abroad.
-The list is compiled and listed in Vietnamese by poet Luan-Hoan.
+The list was initially compiled and listed in Vietnamese by poet Luan-Hoan.
 Listings are edited, rewritten in English and given added information to where need be by The Writers Post’s editor N. Saomai.
 First published in 1999, the list has since regularly updated for being as complete and accurate as possible.

 · VIETLINKS Inside links to original versions of the translations published in The Writers Post. [under construction].